 Yet again from that episode: Charles' line "There's only one bullet in that gun" at the end of "Revelations" makes sense when you remember the personalities, while aware of each other, were unaware of the fact that they co-existed in the same body, as alluded to earlier ("Do I look like Raphael to you?")
 What Charles was essentially saying was "There's only one bullet in that gun, and there's three of us."

 Moreover, the three personalities can also be seen as a reference to the Book of Tobit, the volume of Biblical apocrypha that the name Tobias and the archangel Raphael comes from.
 Those two along with Tobias's father Tobit are the primary characters of the story.
-To further Show Their Work, the whole bit about burning fish guts to drive demons away?
+They've Shown Their Work, as the whole bit about burning fish guts to drive demons away?
 Comes from Tobit as well.

 And then there's the episode, "The Performer," which involves a Marilyn Manson doppelganger promoting a new album called "The Liar".
 It seems like an odd name for an album at first.
 Then, you see the scene in which the desperate, drug-addicted rock star's manager promises him that things will get better, hear the rock star say, "Look, you may be the only friend I've got left, but you're a crappy liar," and realize who the album is named after.